gowtham758550/Git-Manager/README.md

 ## 🧐 About <a name = "about"></a>

 With this program you can clone, list, delete and update repositories in a quick and easy manner.
-Many people who use Git feel the need to update their repositories frequently, and Git-Manager aims to make that process as quick and easy as possible with few lines of code.
+Many people who use Git feel the need to update their repositories frequently, and Git-Manager aims to make that process as quick and easy as possible with a few lines of code.
 The main feature of this program is that one can update their cloned repositories.

 ## 🏁 Getting Started <a name = "getting_started"></a>